 All recent and popular smartphones work internationally and every major US carrier has international plans.
 That means that your smartphone should automatically work once you arrive in Italy.
 However, many these international plans are expensive and data roaming is costly and often slow.

-Please check with your company to see if your phone brand and model would work with an Italian prepaid SIM card.
+The more economical option is to get an Italian SIM card.
+Please check with your company to see if your phone brand and model will accept an Italian SIM.
 Most American phones are electronically locked so that one cannot switch SIM cards.
-But it’s possible to get your phone unlocked (call your company), allowing you to replace the original SIM card with a local Italian SIM.
-Please do the unlocking as soon as possible: in most cases it must be done while in the United States.
-If necessary you can purchase a GSM unlocked phone at Trony, Euronics, Media World (there is one store in Stazione Centrale), or several smaller shops in Milan for less than $50 (less than $100 for a cheap smartphone).
+But it is possible to get your phone unlocked (call your company), allowing you to replace the original SIM card with a local Italian SIM.
+Please note that in most cases the unlocking must be done while in the United States.

 Please be aware that calls from Italy to US toll-free numbers may not route, depending on the originating carrier.
-(In my experience, they never go through).
 If they do route, then the caller would need to pay international dialing charges, just like for any other call to a US local phone number.
 If you expect to be calling your bank or another company or institution, ask them to provide an alternate US local number for international calls.